compose-spec/compose-spec/spec.md

 Implementations MAY ignore attributes used in a configuration file that are not supported by the declared version, whenever then are valid for a more recent version.
 If they do, a warning message MUST inform the user.

+Version can be set by short notation with only major version `3`.
+In such case Compose Implementations MUST use the latest supported minor version of the specification for this major version.

 ## The Compose application model

 The Compose specification allows one to define a platform-agnostic container based application.
 Such an application is designed as a set of containers which have to both run together with adequate shared resources and communication channels.